Home » Ingredients » Vegetables

 Tips and Tricks

-A few things to note when making Oven Roasted Zucchini, so that you can make a bomb Oven Roasted Zucchini:
+A few things to note when making Oven Baked Zucchini, so that you can make a bomb oven roasted zucchini spears:

 • Pat dry zucchini before seasoning them!
 Zucchini produces a lot of moisture and we want to remove as much access moisture as possible.